nfes-org/nfes-org.github.io/_posts/2024-05-10-student-travel-grant.md

 3. Submit the completed form for consideration.
 Selection Process

-Funding decisions will be made by two members of the NFES board, ensuring a fair and thorough review of all applications.
+Funding decisions will be made by the NFES board, ensuring a fair and thorough review of all applications.

 We encourage all students with accepted presentations to apply for this unique opportunity to gain international exposure and share their research with peers and professionals in the field.
 For more information, please **contact [vp_pr@nfes.org](mailto:vp_pr@nfes.org)**.